backopsco/slate/source/index.md

-status | status of the user, Can be active or inactive organization_id | ID of the user’s organization team_id | ID of the user’s team in the organization kind | kind of user, Can be “Team” or “Organization” send_task_notifications | Set to true if the user receives emails when events occur around tasks has_daily_digest | Set to true if the user receives a daily email digest created_at | time user was created in their organization’s time zone
+status | status of the user, Can be active or inactive organization_id | ID of the user’s organization team_id | ID of the user’s team in the organization kind | kind of user, Can be "Team" or "Organization" send_task_notifications | Set to true if the user receives emails when events occur around tasks has_daily_digest | Set to true if the user receives a daily email digest created_at | time user was created in their organization’s time zone